wuke0305/wuke0305.github.io/_pages/about.md

 ======
 * May 2023- I won 2023 PhD Societal Impact Dissertation Award at Boston University.
 * May 2023- Our work won 2023 STAT Madness All-Star Award.
 * Jan.
-2022- My first-author paper “Metamaterial-enhanced, near-field readout platform for passive microsensor tags” was published at _Microsystems & Nanoengineering – Nature.
+2022- My first-author paper “Metamaterial-enhanced, near-field readout platform for passive microsensor tags” was published at _Microsystems & Nanoengineering – Nature_.
 * Dec.
 2021- My first-author paper “Auxetics-Inspired Tunable Metamaterials for Magnetic Resonance Imaging” was published at _Advanced Materials_, and featured as cover image.